status-im/help.status.im/docs/en/status-communities/create-a-public-channel.md

   - navigation
 ---

-# Create a channel
+# Create a channel and add permissions

 !!! note ""
-    Create a channel is only available in Status desktop.
+    Currently, you can only create a channel and add permissions using Status desktop.

-The status app has two types of [channels][channels-your-quick-start-guide]: public and private.
-Public channels are accessible for all [community][about-status-communities] members to browse and join without specific requirements.
+Community owners can create public and private channels in the status app.
+Public channels are accessible for all community members to browse and join.
 A private channel is not accessible to all community members.
-To create a private channel, you need to configure specific permissions.
-To join a private channel, you must meet specific permissions configured by the channel owner.
-To maintain access to private channels, hold the necessary tokens at all times.
+As a community owner, you must configure specific permissions to create a private channel. <!--To join a private channel, you must meet channel requirements.
+To maintain access to private channels, hold the necessary tokens at all times.-->

-By default, only community owners and admins can create channels and configure permissions.

 ## Create channel